 - 1 large garlic clove cut in half lengthwise

-- 2 cups chicken stock or apple juice
+- 2 cups chicken or vegetable stock apple juice or alcohol free dry white wine

 - 1+ tablespoon mild vinegar rice or apple cider for example